abdularis/LAN-Share/README.md

 * Using .deb (Ubuntu/Debian)

-download the latest version, for now it's lanshare_1.2.1-1_amd64.deb open a terminal, navigate to directory where the downloaded package is located and type
+download the latest version, for example `lanshare_1.2.1-1_amd64.deb` then open a terminal, navigate to directory where the downloaded package is located and type

 ```
 $ sudo dpkg -i ./lanshare_1.2.1-1_amd64.deb